findshady/cryptonite_taskphase_suraj/picoCTF/Forensics.md

 **Thought Process**

 * Since the file that is given to us has no extension, I put it in on https://hexed.it/ and looked up it's header file to find out that the file given is a `.bmp`or a **bitmap** file.
 So i renamed it to add the extension to the end.
-* Since I had done a similar challenge in OASIS CTF, I knew I had to compare it's header to the header of another bitmap file so I did.
+* Since I had done a similar challenge in **OASIS CTF**, I knew I had to compare it's header to the header of another bitmap file so I did.
 * I copied almost exactly what my sample bitmap image's header file.

 For reference, here is the header file of the provided file (renamed to `tv.bmp`):